 Without a doubt, the most common pitfall that I see when working with residency/fellowship applicants is writing a personal statement that reads like an essay for med school.
 Although this is completely understandable (med school was probably the last time that you wrote anything like a ‘personal statement’), submitting a med school style essay with your residency/fellowship applicant package can seem a bit amateurish, hurting your chances in the matching process.
-Below are some quick and effective tips on creating winning residency/fellowship personal statements.
+Below are some quick and effective tips on creating a winning residency/fellowship personal statement.

 1. Residency/Fellowship is a job.
 Med school is, well, school.

 Yes, your residency/fellowship program is a training program.
 However, in applying to residency/fellowship, you are ultimately applying for a job.
 Therefore, focus on your professional skills across the board.
 Highlight your ability to do the day-to-day work in your specialty, including both patient aspects and more mundane tasks.
 Even pathologists and radiologists interact with other members of the healthcare team, so emphasize your ability to make a contribution and work effectively and professionally with other healthcare professionals.

 2. Only write about life after you started med school.

 Under no circumstances whatsoever should you write anything about your childhood.
 Yet, year after year, I’m continually surprised at how many residency/fellowship essays begin with some anecdote from childhood, whether it was a childhood interest in the specialty or how a childhood experience shaped the applicant’s decision to pursue a career in medicine.
 At this point, the anecdotes that you choose should come from experiences with patients.
 Even if you cannot remember a time when you didn’t want to be an OBGYN (or Cardiologist or Surgeon), remember that you’re not technically supposed to decide on a specialty until you complete your clinicals.
 Therefore, relate a story about how a particular experience or a particular patient solidified your decision to choose your specialty.